 - Drive your hips back while bending you knees and ankles as you go down like you’ll be sitting on a chair or on the toilet.
 Try keeping your weight on your heels, without lifting your toes and ensuring your knees don’t bend far ahead of your toes.
 Head and chest up, with your shoulders back

-- Go down until your quads and hamstrings are parallel to the ground, meaning knees are bent to a 90-degree angle.
+- Go down until your quads and hamstrings are parallel to the ground.
 As you can see that I go do down deeper, because I try to activate my muscles more, especially the hamstrings, but you don’t have to do that.

 - At the top of the movement, if you want to keep the muscles being worked activated, squeeze your glutes (bum), especially if you want that ass to grow and be firm.